 For example: you know that uncle who always make that joke at your expense?

-I know, and that’s a big issue.
+And, that’s a big issue.

 You can’t give what you don’t have.